TL;DR — Zero-Emission Industrial Waste Treatment

 ⚡ Avery's Insight — "Turning cost centres into revenue streams."

-The £126 landfill tax per tonne you're currently paying is not a fixed cost — it's an opportunity cost.
+The £126 (~$160 USD) landfill tax per tonne you're currently paying is not a fixed cost — it's an opportunity cost.
 Every tonne of organic waste you send to landfill is a tonne of liquid fertiliser, compost, and fuel feedstock you're paying someone else to bury.
 The PHANTOM system inverts this: 3 tonnes of input produces approximately 1.8 tonnes of sellable output.
 The maths of circular waste economics is becoming compelling.

 Why Incineration Is Becoming an Obsolete Strategy